api3dao/api3-docs/docs/oev-searchers/in-depth/data-feeds/index.md

   ETH/USD.

 ::: warning ⚠️ Airnode Mnemonic Rotation
 Data providers rotate their Airnode mnemonics every 6 months as part of Api3's security practices.
 This results in new Airnode addresses being generated.
-Current Airnode addresses can be found on the [API3 Market](https://market.api3.org) and in the `@api3/api-integrations` repository.
+Current Airnode addresses can be found on the [API3 Market](https://market.api3.org) and in the `@api3/api-integrations` package.
 :::

 Together they represent a data point from a specific data provider.
 Beacons are